Âé¶¹Ó³»

 They will help

-Ramped kerbs into the cycle street will help to emphasise the priority for anyone walking or wheeling.
+Ramped kerbs into the central spaces will help to emphasise the priority for anyone walking or wheeling to vehicles and cyclists.